unovue/radix-vue/docs/content/components/toolbar.md

       type: 'boolean',
       default: 'true',
       description: '<span> When <Code>true</Code>, keyboard navigation will loop from last tab to first, and vice versa.</span>', },
+    {
+      name: 'asChild',
+      required: false,
+      type: 'boolean',
+      default: 'false',
+      description: 'Change the default rendered element for the one passed as a child, merging their props and behavior.<br><br>Read our <a href=&quot;/guides/composition&quot;>Composition</a> guide for more details.', },
   ]"
 />